What to be or not to be - Incorporated Societies and Charitable Trusts

 MINIMUM NUMBER OF PEOPLE

-One or more trustees (note: we recommend at least three so that there is less change of conflict of interest) A minimum of 15 members
+One or more trustees (note: we recommend at least three so that there is less chance of a conflict of interest) A minimum of 10 members

 DECISION MAKING